trapexit/mergerfs/README.md

 Whenever you run into a split permission issue (seeing some but not all files) try using [mergerfs.fsck](https://github.com/trapexit/mergerfs-tools) tool to check for and fix the mismatch.
 If you aren't seeing anything at all be sure that the basic permissions are correct.
 The user and group values are correct and that directories have their executable bit set.
 A common mistake by users new to Linux is to `chmod -R 644` when they should have `chmod -R u=rwX,go=rX`.

 If using a network filesystem such as NFS, SMB, CIFS (Samba) be sure to pay close attention to anything regarding permissioning and users.
 Root squashing and user translation for instance has bitten a few mergerfs users.
 Some of these also affect the use of mergerfs from container platforms such as Docker.

-#### Why is only one drive being used?

-Are you using a path preserving policy?
-The default policy for file creation is `epmfs`.
-That means only the drives with the path preexisting will be considered when creating a file.
-If you don't care about where files and directories are created you likely shouldn't be using a path preserving policy and instead something like `mfs`.

-This can be especially apparent when filling an empty pool from an external source.
-If you do want path preservation you'll need to perform the manual act of creating paths on the drives you want the data to land on before transferring your data.
-Setting `func.mkdir=epall` can simplify managing path preservation for `create`.

 #### Is my OS's libfuse needed for mergerfs to work?